dogweather/forkful/content/en/swift/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in the filesystem is essential for managing file structures from within your Swift applications.
-This task enables developers to verify the presence of directories before attempting to read from or write to them, thus avoiding possible runtime errors.

 ## How to:
 Swift's Foundation framework provides the `FileManager` class, which has methods to manage the file system.
 You can use `FileManager` to check if a directory exists.
 Here's a snippet on how to do this:

 ```swift